-1. If you hold a valid license (not substitute, temporary, emergency, alternative, provisional or probationary) issued by another state that carries an identical endorsement to one issued by Colorado AND have three years' post-preparation, full-time licensed experience in that state within the past seven, Colorado may issue a professional license with the identical endorsement requested.
+1. If you hold a valid standard license (not substitute, temporary, emergency, alternative, provisional, probationary or international faculty) issued by another state that carries an identical endorsement to one issued by Colorado AND have three years' post-preparation, full-time licensed experience in that state and in that content area within the past seven, Colorado may issue a professional license with the identical endorsement requested.

 2. If you do not meet ALL of the requirements outlined above, Colorado is required to evaluate a candidate's application for the content area(s) of preparation, as verified on an approved program verification form, if we issue a comparable or equivalent endorsement.
 If not, we certainly will work with you to determine the appropriate content area(s).
 Other endorsements may be added upon application and meeting the requirements for each.

 Select the license or authorization you wish to receive.
 Follow the checklist and obtain copies of all documentation listed.

 Will I need to take a content exam?

 The answer to this question depends on the requested license and endorsement area(s).
 Any test requirement(s) will be determined upon review of a completed application so that your degree, previous test information information and educator preparation program(s) may be considered.

 If I qualify, what type of Colorado credential will I receive?

 All applications are evaluated per the documentation and information provided in the application.
 Therefore, be sure to include all requested information and complete all requested fields within the application.
 Generally speaking: